abi-krish-me/Leave-management-system/README.md

-In the sql, database named "employeeleave" will have one table named "employee". employee table will have columns named employeeID, name, position, casualLeave, medicalLeave and annualLeave. employeeID will be the foreign key and it will automatically increment when data is added.
+In the sql, database named "employeeleave" will have one table named "employee". employee table will have columns named employeeID, name, position, casualLeave, medicalLeave and annualLeave. employeeID will be the primary key and it will automatically increment when data is added.

-The sql file in the github should be imported within the database named employeeLeave.
+The sql file in the github should be imported within the database named employeeleave.